carols10cents/rust.tmbundle/README.md

 - If you want your `racer` binary to be somewhere other than the locations in the last step, set the `TM_RACER` variable in your TextMate preferences to the location of your `racer` binary.
 - Set the `RUST_SRC_PATH` variable in your TextMate preferences to the location of your Rust source directory (the same location that you set this variable to as part of the racer installation instructions).

+## Support for cross compilation:

+So that this bundle can be used when cross compiling for [Fuchsia](https://fuchsia.googlesource.com/docs/+/HEAD/book.md), the `TM_CARGO_NAME` and `TM_CARGO_PARAMS` environmental variables can be used to cause the bundle to emit `fargo cargo -- check` instead of `cargo check`, for example.
+This could be extended to support other tools like
+[xargo](https://github.com/japaric/xargo) if there's any interest.

 ## Future Features:

 - Improved Syntax Highlighting